santihoyos15/santihoyos15/README.md

 - 👋 Hi, I’m @santihoyos15 a Software Engineer with experience in web development.
+I’m open to learning anything required to guarantee the product's quality.

 - 🤹‍♀️ My skills are...
     - ReactJS
     - JavaScript